San Diego Handicap

-The San Diego Handicap is an American Thoroughbred horse race held annually in late July/early August at Del Mar Racetrack in Del Mar, California.
+The San Diego Handicap is an American Thoroughbred horse race held annually in late July/early August at the Del Mar Racetrack in Del Mar, California.
 This Grade II race is open to horses, age three and up, willing to race one and one-sixteenth miles on the dirt.
 It is considered the track's key prep race for its foremost attraction, the $1-million Pacific Classic Stakes.

 Inaugurated in 1937, it was first run on July 3 as part of the first-ever racecard at Del Mar Racetrack.
 Since inception it has been contested at various distances: